Abhijeetj0505/AI_Mini_Projects/README.md

 ### Project 3 - Boltzmann Machine Recommendation System

-This is a recommender system built based on the theory of "Restricted Boltzmann Machines".
+This is a recommendation system built based on the theory of "Restricted Boltzmann Machines".
 This system is built from scratch, the layers,the nodes and the functionality are manually coded.
 There are available libraries which someone can use to replicate a RBM though.
 For the training of our RBM we use 100,000 ratings, but in the "data" folder a set with 1,000,000 ratings is also provides in case someone wants to achieve better results.

 Some general info about the code and the functionality: